iampatgrady/trackpandemics/info/README.md

 [https://www.trackpandemics.com](https://www.trackpandemics.com)

 ## Project Overview
-This project was created by Pat Grady and is currently seeking contributors.
-All ideas and feedback are welcome!
+This project collects anonymized data for use in pandemic research.
+Additionally, we hope this data can be used to inform institutions and 1st-responders.
+Finally, this project intends to demonstrate that real-time data collection at a global scale is a solved problem.

 ## Making Submissions
 Submit vitals for each member of your household.
 Ideally, this would happen daily for each participant.
 The more data we collect the more information the statistics will reveal.
-Do not be shy, take your temperature and submit a reading today!  ...and tomorrow :-)
+Do not be shy, take your temperature and submit a reading today!

 ### Batch Submissions:
 Will soon have support for batch submissions, including loading historical data.
 TODO - project looking for help on coordinating existing hardware oriented solutions.